Second Difference Solutions, LLC

 Act IV: The Proof (2026 Year-to-Date)

-Source: Green River Landscaping, QuickBooks P&L export
+Source: QuickBooks P&L export

 A 90% revenue jump without a margin collapse is what a well-executed expansion looks like in the numbers.

 February is traditionally the deadest month of the year for landscaping in the region.
-February 2026 looked different — because Westside Office Park, Riverdale Shopping Center, and Greenwood HOA do not call less in February.
+February 2026 looked different, because Westside Office Park, Riverdale Shopping Center, and Greenwood HOA do not call less in February.
 That is the practical benefit of commercial diversification that does not show up in a ratio but shows up in how a business owner sleeps in February.

 The loan is being paid down on schedule.
 The cash account, instead of draining to service debt, actually climbed across the expansion year as commercial A/R started flowing consistently.

-Source: Green River Landscaping, QuickBooks Balance Sheet exports
+Source: QuickBooks Balance Sheet exports

 Year by year